eBuccaneer/node-rabbit-connector/README.md

   channelPrefetchCount: number = 1;

   // indicates if process should be killed if disconnected
+  // this is only effective if no debug function was passed
+  // if reconnect === true, process.exit() is only called after reconnection try
   exitOnDisconnectError: boolean = true;

-  // if true, debug output is printed to console
+  // if true, debug output is printed to console (errors are printed anyway)
   // if given a function, it is called with (msg: string, isErr: boolean, exit: boolean) instead of printing to console
   debug: boolean | ((msg: string, isErr?: boolean, exit?: boolean) => void) = false;